tlevine/www.thomaslevine.com/content/!/teaching-data-science/index.md

 request that matches the one your web browser made.
 I would finish the part of the site from the web scraping lesson that involved the messy HTTP request.

-### Lesson XXX: Data storage
-Data is a table, but you can store it in a lot of ways.

-I'll also talk about how data stores can be used as interfaces between languages.

-A toy project could involve querying a JSON API, loading that into a fancy database, querying that database, maybe serializing the output as CSV, and then doing something pretty with the resulting data.

 ### Lessons XXX: Statistics, machine learning, &c.
 I think it's too easy for people to talk more than is helpful about